-Beauty And The Beast’s Gay Moment Will Not Be Deleted!
+‘Beauty And The Beast’s’ Gay Moment Will Not Be Deleted

-Disney’s, Beauty and the Beast’s gay moment will not be deleted from the film posing the question if Malaysia shall still allow the film to air.
+Disney’s Beauty and the Beast’s gay moment will not be deleted from the film, posing the question if Malaysia shall still allow the film to air.
 A request was made by the Film Censorship Board in Malaysia asking Disney to cut out the scene.
-However Disney has declined to alter the film for Malaysia and has left it to Malaysia to decide whether they should release the remake or not.
+However, Disney has declined to alter the film for Malaysia and has left it to Malaysia to decide whether they should release the remake or not.

 Homosexuality in Malaysia is frowned upon and there are strict laws against it.
 The country allows homosexual scenes in films as long as the characters eventually repent for it.